Monday, March 10, 2025

 The book comes with 4 decks of cards — a tool for creating new exercises and challenging our routines.
 You can read all about it at make-it-music.com.
 Please check it out and let me know what you think!!!

 Thanks to Anthony for the ideas/writing collaboration.
 And thanks to Melissa Neely for making everything look SO AMAZING!!
-She is the real superstar in my life. 💕
+She is the real artist in my life. 💕